Steps for a Successful Department Orientation

-Department Orientation can be thought about in three phases: pre arrival, arrival and long-term activities.
+The Department Orientation can take place in three phases: pre arrival, arrival and long-term activities.

 Prepare for the new hire's arrival.

-- Call the new hire to confirm the start date, time, location, parking or other transportation options and dress code.
+- Call the faculty or staff member to confirm the start date, time, location, parking or other transportation options and dress code.

 - Send an email announcement to notify department staff of arrival.

 - Select and train a "Department Orientation Buddy" so that they can provide great support for new employees.